 Can thyroid disease also cause changes in skin?

-The main treatment for thyroid disease is taking replacement thyroid hormone to reduce the symptoms.
-While this may help with skin symptoms related to thyroid disease, it will not have any impact on vitiligo.
+The main treatment for thyroid disease is replacing thyroid hormone to reduce the symptoms.
+While this may help with skin symptoms related to thyroid disease, it will not impact vitiligo.

 Research suggests that there is a link between vitiligo and thyroid disease.
 Many people with vitiligo also have thyroid disease, and autoimmunity can play a role in both conditions.
 However, researchers are still trying to understand the relationship.

-Vitiligo and thyroid disease have different methods for diagnosis and treatment, despite this potential link.
+Despite this potential link, vitiligo and thyroid disease have different methods for diagnosis and treatment.
 It is also important to note that while vitiligo is not dangerous, thyroid disease can become serious if a person does not seek treatment.

-A person should speak with a doctor about any concerns or questions relating to vitiligo and thyroid disease.
+A person should speak with a doctor about any concerns or questions about vitiligo and thyroid disease.